matthewashley1/Test-Webpages/Readme.md

 #Test-Webpages

-This is repository that has test webpages I have built for learning purposes.
+This is a repository that has test webpages I have built for learning purposes.
 Most webpages are very basic, with focus on certain aspects and not building fully functioning webpages.